peerkar/liferay-gsearch/README.md

 	* Switched to aggregate suggester by default now
 	* Added configuration for the completion type suggest field
 	* Added custom analyzers and filters for the query suggesters in the index-settings.json (see custom Elasticsearch Adapter project)
-	* As index field mapping for title, description and content doesn't use asciifolding filter and doesn't recognize accent characters, modified analyzers for these fields to use asciifolding filter in liferay-type-mappings.json (see custom Elasticsearch Adapter project)＀
+	* As index field mapping for title, description and content doesn't use asciifolding filter and doesn't recognize accent characters, modified analyzers for these fields to use asciifolding filter in liferay-type-mappings.json (see custom Elasticsearch Adapter project)